kleneway/next-ai-starter/README.md

 You can also just use this with your own techniques, that's cool too.

 You can follow the Getting Started instructions below to start using this stack right away.
-I've found that using a checklist of tasks in the .cursor-tasks.md file is a great way to make a lot of quick and effective progress with AI Coding.
-I personally use Cursor in Composer Agent mode with Sonnet 3.7, but feel free to use your AI coding tool of choice.
+I've found that using a checklist of tasks in the agent-helpers/tasks folder is a great way to make a lot of quick and effective progress with AI Coding.
+I personally use Cursor in Composer Agent mode with GPT-5, but feel free to use your AI coding tool of choice.

 If you need to create the checklist, here are some good prompts to use to go from a high-level idea to a full checklist of stories and tasks: https://chatgpt.com/share/67be0a59-e484-800d-a078-346b2c29d727

-You can also use the template in .cursor-template.xml to generate the task list for existing repos.
-I personally use RepoPrompt to convert the files into a pastable string, but repomix.com is a good option as well.
+You can also use the template in agent-helpers/.cursor-template.xml to generate the task list for existing repos.
+I personally use my open-source project PasteMax to convert the files into a pastable string, but repomix.com is a good option as well.

 # 🚀 Next.js Modern Stack Template